Answer Engine Optimization (AEO): Your Complete Guide for 2026

-This guide covers what AEO means, how it differs from SEO, how answer engines choose sources, seven practical ways to ship AEO improvements, and how to measure success over time.
+This guide covers what AEO means, how it differs from SEO, how answer engines choose sources, seven practical strategies you can ship this quarter, and how to measure success over time.

 What does AEO mean?